raditya1117/HoneyBadger/fastapi-testing/article.md

 ```py
 INFO:     127.0.0.1:53822 - "POST /calculate/ HTTP/1.1" 404 Not Found
 ```
 We often use HTTPException in a FastAPI app to raise exceptions due to business logic errors.
-In addition to built-in errors and exceptions, we can also define custom execeptions based on business logic.
+In addition to built-in errors and exceptions, we can also define custom exceptions based on business logic.
 Let's discuss how to do so.

 ### Custom exceptions in FastAPI

-We can define custom FastAPI exceptions for handling errors by inheriting the built-in Python Exception classe.
+We can define custom FastAPI exceptions for handling errors by inheriting the built-in Python Exception class.
 In the custom exception, we can define any number of attributes to store the information about the error.
 After defining the exception, we can create exception handlers to handle the custom exception.

 For example, we can create a custom `InvalidOperationError` exception by inheriting the Python `Exception` class to handle errors due to unsupported `operation` in the API requests to the calculator app as follows: